Josan88/Electronic-Medication-Administration-Record/docs/PROPOSED_METHOD_SOLUTION.md

 **For a detailed step-by-step configuration guide including component property settings and Modbus addressing setup, please refer to Appendix A: HMI Configuration Guide.**

-The communication settings configure the HMI (192.168.250.4) as the Modbus TCP master connecting to the Node-RED edge device (192.168.250.2) acting as the slave on port 10502.
+The communication settings configure each HMI (e.g., 192.168.250.4, 192.168.250.5) as a Modbus TCP master connecting to the shared Node-RED edge device (192.168.250.2) acting as the slave on port 10502.
+This architecture allows a single edge device to serve multiple bedside terminals simultaneously.

 ### Figure 1.1: Electrical Connection Schematic